Multi types and reasonable space: Introduction

-\paragraph{Abstracting Computation.} The impractical aspect of intersection types can be understood as coming from the fact that inferring a type for $\tm$ is very similar to normalizing $\tm$.
+\paragraph*{Abstracting computation.} The impractical aspect of intersection types can be understood as coming from the fact that inferring a type for $\tm$ is very similar to normalizing $\tm$.
 There is a variant of intersection types where the idempotency of intersections $A\cap A = A$ is dropped, which we refer to as \emph{multi types}, because non-idempotent intersections can be seen as multi-sets. \citet{DBLP:conf/icfp/NeergaardM04} show that, for multi types, type inference is \emph{equivalent} to normalization of the term to type.
 Careful here: this is \emph{not} a Curry-Howard correspondence, where normalization corresponds to cut (or detour) elimination from the type derivation, which goes through \emph{many} derivations.
 Here normalization corresponds to inference of a \emph{single} type derivation, without any rewriting involved.

-The undecidability of type inference is balanced by the fact that, intuitively, multi types fully capture the computing mechanism itself, despite looking very different from a computing device.
-The $\l$-calculus is already a quite abstract notion of computational model, if compared with Turing or random access machines, but it retains the idea of computation as a state transition system.
+The undecidability of type inference is balanced by the fact that, intuitively, multi-type derivations fully capture the computing mechanism itself in a \emph{compositional} way, despite looking very different from a computing device.
+The $\l$-calculus is already quite an abstract notion of computational model, if compared with Turing or random access machines, but it retains the idea of computation as a state transition system.
 Multi types push things a level further, as the entire dynamics of normalization is captured by a single \emph{static} type derivation.